+The ASK HC210M-TR

-The ASK variant supported
+variant supported by the

 allows programming of the modulation depth (the difference between 1 and 0), and shaping of the pulse amplitude.
 Pulse shaping produces a more bandwidth constrained output spectrum.

 When using OOK/ASK, the AGC settings from the SmartRF® Studio [8] preferred FSK/MSK settings are not optimum.
 DN022 [19] give guidelines on how to find optimum OOK/ASK settings from the preferred settings in SmartRF Studio [8].
 The DEVIATN register setting has no effect in either TX or RX when using OOK/ASK.